mlkr-rbi/developWithDocker-seminar/README.md

 Macintosh: https://docs.docker.com/desktop/install/mac-install/

 Use existing installation on one of the servers: **bea, jane or abacus**, ask system admin for group permissions.
+For complete server names checkout the department wiki pages.

 ## Building a Docker Image